shivmgg/osd-doc/src/02_spec/07_modules/cdm/dbgregisters.rst

   :widths: 2 2 6
   :header-rows: 1

-  * - Address
+  * - address
+    - name
+    - description

-    - Name
+  * - 0x0200
-    - Description
+    - ``OR1K_DWRT_UPDATE``
+    - Writing 1 to bit 0 commits data written to the registers of the CPU core.

   * - 0x0400
     - ``OR1K_DVR0_L``